GuilhermeDeretti/readme-generator/README.md

 # README Generator

+## Description
 A command-line application that generates a professional README file for your project.
 The application uses the answers to a series of prompts to generate a README file in the markdown format.
 This README file can be easily added to your Github repository to give your project a more polished and professional appearance.

+## Usage
+Follow the link to check a video on how to use it: https://drive.google.com/file/d/1i0mgDavdDGTj6dJ-KYy1n1kYJKS-HG9N/view?usp=sharing

 ## Getting Started
 Clone the repository to your local machine